aromeni/frameworks_and_languages_module/technical_report.md

 }
 ```

-For a technical description, routing in web frameworks refers to the mechanism that maps incoming HTTP requests to specific handlers based on the request path (URL) and method (GET, POST, etc.).
-It involves defining paths or patterns and associating them with functions or methods that execute when a request matches these patterns.
-This allows developers to design how the application responds to different client requests at various endpoints.
+### Problem Solved:
-- Problem Solved: Routing addresses the challenge of directing user requests to the correct processing logic, organizing different actions based on URL patterns and HTTP methods.
+- Routing addresses the challenge of directing user requests to the correct processing logic, organizing different actions based on URL patterns and HTTP methods.
 - Why It's Important: Essential for creating a navigable web application, allowing for a structured approach to handle different user actions and requests.
 - Benefits: Improves the organization and maintainability of web applications, enabling clear and logical structuring of different application functionalities.
 It is crucial for RESTful API design, allowing for clean and intuitive endpoint structures.
 - Potential Issues: Without a well-structured routing system, a web application can become difficult to navigate and maintain, leading to potential confusion in request handling and increased risk of errors.